speedstyle/Pixel/README.md

 Although you <em>can</em> DM me on Twitter, the best place to get support is in the official Pixel Discord Server.
 Click <a href="https://discord.me/pixelsupport"><u>here</u></a> to join the <strong>Official Support Server</strong>.

+# Newest update:

+Update 0.5.0: Now using Commando Framework, removed lots of commands, added commando's default ones as well as reply and embed commands, working on porting old commands to commando :D

 # Indev

 This bot is in development!
 Some features may not work as expected or even at all.
 We are constantly updating the bot, so feature requests are always appreciated!